johannes-kratz/tpchgen-rs/README.md

 - DuckDB (proprietary) is the time required to create TPCH data using the proprietary DuckDB format
-- Creating Scale Factor 1000 data in DuckDB [requires 647 GB of memory], which is why it is not included in the table above.
+- Creating Scale Factor 1000 data in DuckDB [required 647 GB of memory](https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator),

-[required 647 GB of memory]: https://duckdb.org/docs/stable/extensions/tpch.html#resource-usage-of-the-data-generator
+  which is why it is not included in the table above.

 Times to create TPCH tables in Parquet format using `tpchgen-cli` and `duckdb` for various scale factors.